 Click here: Recommended Books

 Click here: for the CILIP Carnegie and Kate Greenaway Award site.
 These are the UK's oldest and most prestigious book awards.
-The 2019 shortlist was released on March 19th.

 Ten Reasons for reading!

 1. Children who read often and widely get better at it.